-Risk management issues associated with road bridge assets are included in the plan.
+- 3.4 Risk Management Implications Risk management issues associated with road bridge assets are included in the plan. - 3.5 Delegated Authority Implications Nil identified

 To date, there has been limited budget allocation assigned for the renewal, repair and proactive maintenance of bridges.
 Should these budget allocations continue, the condition profile of the road bridges portfolio will deteriorate as follows (Figure 4):